gdlcf88/Articles/Introduce-DTM-To-Support-Multi-Tenant-Multi-Database-Scene/en/article.md

 # Introduce DTM To Support Multi-Tenant Multi-Database Scene

-I have found a new way to solve the [issue #10036](https://github.com/abpframework/abp/issues/10036) using the DTM's 2-phase messages pattern.
+This article shares a new way to solve [issue #10036](https://github.com/abpframework/abp/issues/10036) using the DTM's 2-phase messages pattern.

 The module to be used today is EasyAbp's [Abp.EventBus.Boxes.Dtm](https://github.com/EasyAbp/Abp.EventBus.Boxes.Dtm).